 Severy is a tiny city located in the state of Kansas.
 With a population of 198 people and just one neighborhood, Severy is the 284th largest community in Kansas.
-Severy has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Severy was built prior to World War II, making it one of the older and more historic cities in the country.

-Because occupations involving physical labor dominate the local economy, Severy is generally considered to be a blue-collar town.
-54.55% of the Severy workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Severy, you'll notice that it is more blue-collar than most other communities in America.
+54.55% of Severy’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Severy is a city of construction workers and builders, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Severy who work in maintenance occupations (12.50%), management occupations (7.95%), and food service (6.82%).

 Overall, Severy’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.